ucsb-cs56-webapps/ucsb-cs56-catfinder/README.md

 5. How are the key value pairs stored?
 There are two structured types in JSON, objects and arrays.
 An object is unordered and has zero or more key-value pairs, whereas an array is ordered and has zero or more values.
 The values can be strings, numbers, booleans, null, or even these two structured types.

+6. What is a RestAPI?
+A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.

 # Using a RestAPI to retrieve JSON and load into our model

 We base our app on the API provided by PetFinder, which is also a RESTful API.
 It will be used to retrieve a JSON containing a list of cats.